What Happens If I Don't Pay Property Taxes in Kansas?

 • interest

-• all delinquent taxes and special assessments, plus interest, that have accrued after the sale date, and
+• all delinquent taxes and special assessments, plus interest, that have accrued after the sale date and

 • the costs and expenses of the sale and redemption.
-(Kansas Stat.
-Ann. § 79-2401a.)
+(Kansas Stat. § 79-2401a.)

 What Happens If You Don't Redeem During the Redemption Period

 If you don't redeem Your Kansas home during the applicable redemption period, the county will dispose of the property by filing a foreclosure lawsuit in court.
 The court will enter a judgment ordering a sale of the home.
-(Kansas Stat.
-Ann. § 79-2801.)
+(Kansas Stat. § 79-2801.)

 Notice of the foreclosure sale.
 After the court enters a judgment, the sheriff will publish notice of the sale in a newspaper once a week for three weeks before the sale.
-(Kansas Stat.
-Ann. § 79-2804.)
+(Kansas Stat. § 79-2804.)

 You can redeem until the day before the public sale.
 If you file an application with the court before the day of the sale, you can still redeem the home even at this late date.
-(Kansas Stat.
-Ann. § 79-2803.)
+(Kansas Stat. § 79-2803.)

 How the redemption process works at this point.
 Along with the application, you'll have to pay: